andyatkinson/andyatkinson.github.io/_posts/2024-01-24-PostgreSQL-rows-removed-by-filter-meaning.md

 ## Takeaways
 - When `LIMIT 1` is used, and no ordering or offset is specified, "Rows Removed by Filter" shows a value based on how PostgreSQL accesses the data, which could be insertion order, showing the number of rows filtered out from the pages/buffers it’s accessed.
 - PostgreSQL tries to access as few pages/buffers as possible.
-When any match is found for the Limit, it’s done working.
+When any match is found for the `LIMIT`, it’s done working.
 - When analyzing "Rows Removed by Filter" figures, check out whether the plan node had more than one loop.
 In that case, the rows are an average of all loops, rounded to the nearest integer.
 - For performance work, a high *proportion* of rows filtered out indicates an optimization opportunity.
 There's likely a helpful index that's missing that would require far less filtering.
 For the best performance, our goal is to access as few pages/buffers as possible.